slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The problem with people who have no vices is that generally you can be pretty sure they're going to have some pretty annoying virtues.' -- Elizabeth Taylor*

 > *'I am lonely, yet not everybody will do.
 I don't know why, some people fill the gaps and others emphasize my loneliness.
 In reality those who satisfy me are those who simply allow me to live with my «idea of them».' --  Anaïs Nin*

+> *'I always worried someone would notice me, and then when no one did, I felt lonely.' -- Curtis Sittenfeld*

 <!--
 - we can define entropy as a measure of the disorder of the universe.
 Disorder is not a mistake; it's our default.
 Order is always artificial and temporary.